-The Clinic for Orthopaedic Surgery and Traumatology at Bern's Inselspital has a long tradition.
-Prof. Maurice E. Müller was the Director of the Clinic for Orthopaedics at the Inselspital from 1963 to 1980.
-To this day, Bern is known across the globe for achievements and innovations in orthopaedics and trauma surgery.
-In the 1960s, Prof. Maurice E. Müller played a major role in the development of the total hip replacement along with modern osteosynthesis techniques.
-As a founding member of the International Hip Society and the AO Foundation, Maurice E. Müller was a pioneer in modern orthopaedic surgery.
+The Department of Orthopedic Surgery and Traumatology at Bern’s Inselspital has a long-standing tradition dating back to Prof. Maurice E. Müller, who served as director of the department from 1963 to 1980.
+The achievements and innovations in orthopedics and trauma surgery from Bern remain globally significant to this day.
+In the 1960s, Prof. Müller played a key role in the development of the total hip replacement and pioneering osteosynthesis techniques.
+As a founding member of the International Hip Society and the AO Foundation (Arbeitsgemeinschaft für Osteosynthesefragen), he was a pioneer of modern orthopedic surgery.

-His successor, Prof. Reinhold Ganz, Director of the Clinic for Orthopaedics at the Inselspital from 1981 to 2004, pioneered hip joint preservation surgery.
-His achievements, including periacetabular osteotomy, safe surgical dislocation of the hip without risk of necrosis and the discovery of femoroacetabular impingement, represent milestones in hip surgery.
+His successor, Prof. Reinhold Ganz, director of the department from 1981 to 2004, is considered a trailblazer in joint-preserving hip surgery.
+Innovations such as the periacetabular osteotomy, the safe surgical dislocation of the hip without the risk of avascular necrosis, and the discovery of femoroacetabular impingement are milestones in hip surgery.

 In the 1990s, Prof. R. Ganz developed the surgical hip dislocation.
 This procedure allows dislocation of the hip without the risk of avascular necrosis.
 This innovative way of accessing the hip joint lead to new understanding of various hip pathologies such as femoroacetabular impingement and cleared the way for innovative surgical therapy.